onnx/onnx/docs/Operators.md

 ### <a name="CDist"></a><a name="cdist">**CDist**</a>

   Compute pair-wise distances between two 2D tensors sharing the same number of columns.
+The output is a 2D symmetric float matrix.

   Example:
   ```